AlePuglisi/bicycle-feedback-linearization-ros/README.md

 The Python [script](https://github.com/AlePuglisi/bicycle-feedback-linearization-ros/blob/main/car_traj_control/script/plot_result.py) to visualize robot xy-plane trajectory and useful insight signals over time, is based on ``rosbag`` readings, and ``matplotlib``.

-This script is executed by:
+This script is executed by (being on the script folder):
 ```
 python3 plot_result.py <bag_name>
 ```